jvlmdr/forml/README.md

 * Schwartz functions
   * Integral of a Schwartz function as a `ContinuousLinearMap`
-  * Integral against real-valued function that `HasTemperateGrowth` is a tempered distribution
+  * Integral against `HasTemperateGrowth` function is a tempered distribution
   * `HasTemperateGrowth` for trigonometric functions
   * Application of a CLM commutes with (iterated) Fréchet derivative
   * Iterated partial derivative is equal to iterated Fréchet derivative